-Natural cough remedies are a great way to beat a cold or just a sore throat without reaching for the medicine cabinet.
+Natural cough remedies are a great way to soothe a sore throat or get rid of an annoying tickle, without reaching for the medicine cabinet.

 Natural cough remedies

 We've all heard that honey does a great job of soothing irritated throats - it's one of the best known cures out there.
 But new research published in the British Medical Journal has said that honey is "superior to usual care for the improvement of symptoms of upper respiratory tract infections."